clamsproject/aapb-brandeis-datahousing/README.md

 }
 ```

 With a list of GUIDs, the server will return a ZIP file.
-The `--output` ZIP file name must be specified in the request
+The `--output` ZIP file name must be specified in the request to the server.
-to the server.
-If any given GUIDs are not found, they will be listed in an `ERROR_LOG.json` file in the returned ZIP file.

 ```bash
 curl -X POST 127.0.0.1:8001/storeapi/download \